-The key component of the Rooms.CFD model is a model named Rooms.CFDAirHeatMassBalance that calculates the heat and mass balance of the air using CFD/FFD.
+The key component of the Rooms.CFD model is the model Rooms.BaseClasses.CFDAirHeatMassBalance that calculates the heat and mass balance of the air using CFD/FFD.
 It provides an interface between the causal modeling of CFD/FFD and acausal modeling of Modelica.
 As shown in Figure 3, the co-simulation is managed by the block cfd.
-To provide input and process the output from the block cfd, there is one block named fluInt at the bottom center that interfaces the fluid ports, also there are nine blocks on the right that are the interfaces to the heat ports.
+To provide input and process the output from the block cfd, there is one block named fluInt at the bottom center that interfaces the fluid ports, and there are nine blocks on the right that are the interfaces to the heat ports.

-Figure 3 Diagram of Modelica model Rooms.CFDAirHeatMassBalance
+Figure 3 Diagram of Modelica model Rooms.
+CFDAirHeatMassBalance

-The fluid port in Modelica allows the flow to change directions.
+The fluid port in Modelica allows the flow to change direction any time during the simulation.
 Since the Modelica model defines the inlet and outlet boundary conditions for FFD, it is possible that an inlet will become an outlet or vice versa during the simulation.
 This is realized by implementing a dynamic flow boundary definition in FFD.
-Immediately after each data synchronization, the FFD program will reset the inlet and outlet boundary conditions according to the signs of mass flow rates as received from Modelica.
+Immediately after each data synchronization, the FFD program will reset the inlet and outlet boundary conditions according to the signs of the mass flow rates as received from Modelica.
 The new boundary conditions will then be used for the FFD simulation until the next data synchronization.